ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 uri
 : REQUIRED.
 The URI at which the RC can make
             continuation requests.
-This URI MAY vary
-            request, or MAY be stable at the AS if the AS includes an access token.
+This URI MAY vary per request, or MAY be stable at the AS if the AS includes an access token.
 The RC MUST use this value exactly as given when making a [continuation request](#continue-request).